saugkim/LUT_Olio2023_HT_project/readme.md

    - to heal lutemon to maximum level of health, lutemon must be transfered to Home arena
    - opponent will have maximum health always, when battle starts
    - ViewModel is used to update lutemon stats before and after training (health and xp)
-   - user can directly move to MainAcitivity and to TransferActivity
+   - user can directly go to MainAcitivity and TransferActivity
-   - user cannot transfer to other arena in this view
+   - user cannot transfer lutemon to other arena in this view